oltionap0876/chooseyourownadventure/catdogcafe.md

-## You went to cute cafes and explored hsitoric places of Osaka for the rest of the day!
+## You went to cute cafes and explored historic places of Osaka for the rest of the day!
 ### Thanks for playing!